 Avalanche Bay Indoor Waterpark

-Open weekends only!
-You must book your day passes online in advance to attend your chosen 3-hour time slot, Friday-Sunday.
+Based on the emergency order issued by the Michigan Department of Health and Human Services (MDHHS) on December 18, 2020, Avalanche Bay Indoor Waterpark must remain closed until January 15, 2021 in an effort to curb the rising rate of COVID-19 infections in our state.
+As of January 16, we will be open Fridays - Mondays!
+You must book your day passes online in advance to attend your chosen 3-hour time slot.
 Capacity is set at 250 people per session, expect a fantastic waterpark experience with more splashing, less crowds!
 Face covering are required in common areas, not when in pools or using attractions.

 Lodging is available this winter in the Mountain Grand Lodge and Spa, Boynehof, Clock Tower Lodge, and resort condos, and operate in accordance with Michigan guidelines.
 All lodging properties booked through Boyne Mountain, including the hotel, condos, and private homes, will follow American Hotel and Lodging Association Stay Safe guideline for cleaning and safety protocols.